We’re on a mission to give survivors of sexual harm access to restorative justice.

 Just People offers restorative pathways that bring healing, accountability, and community support into the response to sexual harm.
 Through facilitated dialogues, circles, and trainings, we create spaces where survivors voices and needs are at the center of the process, where those who caused harm can take responsibility, and where relationships and cultures can begin to repair.

-Just People is launching a monthly speaker series on Zoom the Second Sunday of each month for survivors, advocates and allies curious about restorative responses to sexual harm.
-Together, we’ll explore the transformative perspectives and practices of restorative justice and imagine responses to sexual harm that move beyond punishment and silence toward accountability, healing, and community.
+Just People is launching a monthly series on Zoom the Second Sunday of each month for survivors, advocates and allies curious about restorative responses to sexual harm.
+We will explore the transformative perspectives and practices of restorative justice and imagine responses to sexual harm that move beyond punishment and silence toward accountability, healing, and community.
 Each gathering will invite participants to engage and reflect with some of the leading voices in the field.

 April: Alissa Ackerman of Ampersands Restorative Justice in California, on victim-centered restorative interventions.